ArchiveTeam/IA.BAK/README.md

 	30 10 * * 1 /path/to/IA.BAK/iabak-cronjob

+The install-fsck-service installs a systemd timer or cron job that will run iabak-cronjob once a day.
+This is now set up automatically the first time iabak is run.

 ## checking out additional shards

 Running `iabak` will check out one shard of the IA at a time.
+Once it finishes the current shard, if you have more disk space available, it will find an check out another shard.

-If you have more disk space, you may want to add additional shards.
-To do so, run the `checkoutshard` script, passing it the name of a shard, such as "shard3".
+To manually check out a particular shard, you can run the `checkoutshard` script, passing it the name of a shard, such as "shard3".
 See the `repolist` file for a list of shards and their status.